Drew Action Scholars: Community, Innovation, Global Impact.

 Drew Action Scholars is a two-year program with a four-year scholarship, guided by a distinctive, results- and action-oriented approach to real-world problem-solving.
 Accepted students join a cohort of peers committed to community, innovation and global impact in a connected world.
 Complete the two year program and receive a four year scholarship of $10,000 ($2,500/year).

 Recognizing the power of the experiential learning built into the Civic Scholars program, Drew University has expanded into the Drew Action Scholars program, including more students and embracing more—and larger—real-world problems and solutions.

 In fall 2020, we will welcome the first class of Drew Action Scholars.
-If you are interested in any or all of the focus areas below, apply to earn a scholarship while joining a selective group of like-minded fellow students:
+If you are an incoming first year or transfer student interested in any or all of the focus areas below, apply to earn a scholarship while joining a selective group of like-minded fellow students: